hummingbird-project/hummingbird/documentation/Jobs.md

             numWorkers: 0
         )
 ```
 In this example I called `addJob` with `numWorkers` set to `0`.
 This means I can add jobs but they will not be processed.
-To get another server to process these jobs, I should run a separate app on that server which connects to the same Redis queue but with the `numWorkers` set to a non-zero value.
+To get another server to process these jobs, I should run a separate version of the app which connects to the same Redis queue but with the `numWorkers` set to the number of threads you want to process the jobs on the queue.

 ## Creating a Job